Grupp2B-Spam/Software-Quality-mandatory-1/README.md

 Return a fake CPR - Sebastian
-Return a fake first name, last name and gender - Patrick Return a fake first name, last name, gender and date of birth - Alexander Return a fake CPR, first name, last name and gender - Mikkel Return a fake CPR, first name, last name, gender and date of birth Return a fake address
+Return a fake first name, last name and gender - Patrick Return a fake first name, last name, gender and date of birth - Alexander ~Return a fake CPR, first name, last name and gender~ - Mikkel Return a fake CPR, first name, last name, gender and date of birth - Mikkel Return a fake address
 Return a fake mobile phone number
 Return all information for a fake person